social-technologies/blockchain/README.md

 ![Substrate Builders Program](/docs/SBP_M2.png)

-## Earn CHI by running a Server
+## Earn ENERGY by running a Server

 The Social Network is powered by a decentralized backend which allows anyone in the world to participate by running the server software in this repository.
 This removes the need for a central party or middleman to extract rent or censor the network for personal gain, control, or power.

 The network is capable of securing and maintaining a single source of truth, globally, with 6 second finality using a byzantine fault tolerant, nominated Proof-of-Stake consensus algorithm.
 In addition, servers can run dedicated real time applications off-chain, and use the network consensus for discovery and access control of their services from from end social network users.

-Server operators are incentivized with CHI tokens for keeping the software running, and earn greater rewards the more reliable their servers are over time.
-Fees generated on the chain, are distributed to Server operators proportional to how much staked CHI they have on their server.
-Server operators can specify which Social token they wish to support, such that when CHI token holders stake their tokens to a server, they will receive a bonus amount of that Social token in their wallet.
+Server operators are incentivized with ENERGY tokens for keeping the software running, and earn greater rewards the more reliable their servers are over time.
+Fees generated on the chain, are distributed to Server operators proportional to how much staked ENERGY they have on their server.
+Server operators can specify which Social token they wish to support, such that when ENERGY token holders stake their tokens to a server, they will receive a bonus amount of that Social token in their wallet.
 These social tokens can then be used for governance or voting on global social networking applications.

 ## Running a Network Server